strues/boldr/docs/production.md

 ## Steps
 - Build BoldrCMS and BoldrAPI by running `make build`.
-- Upload the contents of the build folder to one directory above your web root.
+- Upload the contents of the `dist` folder to one directory above your web root.
 - Upload the contents of `public` to your web root.
-- Upload `.env`, and `package.json` to the directory containing `boldrAPI`, `public_html` and `boldrCMS`.
+- Upload `public` folder and ensure it is set to be served as your web root.
-- Install the production dependencies on your server with `npm install`.
+- Install the production dependencies on your server with `npm install --production`.
 - Upload `docker-compose.yml` and run `docker-compose up -d`.
 - Run `npm run migrate:prod` and `npm run seed:prod`.
-- Start the API with `NODE_ENV=production POSTGRES_CONN_URI=postgres://postgres:password@localhost:5432/boldr node boldrAPI/index.js`.
+- Start the API with `npm run start:api`.
-- Start the CMS with `node boldrCMS/server/index.js`.
+- Start the CMS with `npm run start:cms`.

+The start commands expect [PM2](http://pm2.keymetrics.io/) to be installed globally on your server.
+The API start command expects your `postgres__uri` env variable to be modified so that it matches your actual postgres connection.

 ### Help